Pope Innocent VIII: Other events

 In 1487, Innocent confirmed Tomas de Torquemada as Grand Inquisitor of Spain.
 Also in 1487, Innocent issued a bull Id Nostri Cordis denouncing the views of the Waldensians (Vaudois), offering plenary indulgence to all who should engage in a Crusade against them.
 Alberto de' Capitanei, archdeacon of Cremona, responded to the bull by organizing a crusade to fulfill its order and launched an offensive in the provinces of Dauphiné and Piedmont.
 Charles I, Duke of Savoy eventually interfered to save his territories from further confusion and promised the Vaudois peace, but not before the offensive had devastated the area and many of the Vaudois fled to Provence and south to Italy.

 The noted Franciscan theologian Angelo Carletti di Chivasso, whom Innocent in 1491 appointed as Apostolic Nuncio and Commissary, conjointly with the Bishop of Mauriana, was involved in reaching the peaceful agreement between Catholics and Waldensians.

 In 1486, Innocent VIII was persuaded that at least thirteen of the 900 theses of Giovanni Pico della Mirandola were heretical, and the book containing the theses was interdicted.

 In Rome, he ordered the Belvedere of the Vatican to be built, intended for summer use, on an unarticulated slope above the Vatican Palace.
 His successor would later turn the building into the Cortile del Belvedere.
 In season, he hunted at Castello della Magliana, which he enlarged.
 Constantly confronted with a depleted treasury, he resorted to the objectionable expedient of creating new offices and granting them to the highest bidders.
 The fall of Granada in January 1492, was celebrated in the Vatican and Innocent granted Ferdinand II of Aragon the epithet "Catholic Majesty."

 Slavery

 It was noted that the attitude of Renaissance popes towards slavery, a common institution worldwide in contemporary cultures, varied.
 Minnich states that those who allowed the slave trade did so in the hope of gaining converts to Christianity.
 In the case of Innocent he permitted trade with Barbary merchants in which foodstuffs would be given in exchange for slaves who could then be converted to Christianity.

 King Ferdinand of Aragon gave Innocent 100 Moorish slaves, who were shared out with favoured Cardinals.
 The slaves of Innocent were called mori, meaning "dark-skinned men", in contrast to negro slaves who were called mori neri, meaning "black moors".

 Canonizations

-The pope named two saints during his pontificate: Catherine of Vadstena (1484) and Leopold III (1485).
+In 1484, Innocent granted formal approval for the local veneration of Catherine of Vadstena, recognizing her cult and affirming her status within the traditions of regional religious devotion—a significant step toward legitimizing her sanctity within the broader framework of the Catholic Church.
+In 1485, at Emperor Frederick III's request, Innocent canonized Leopold III.